ghc-proposals/ghc-proposals/proposals/0000-bytearray-literals.rst

   ``ByteArray#`` at all and must often resort to performing a series of equality tests.

-This proposal introduces additional syntax for two types: ``ByteArray#`` and ``Addr#``.
-It causes GHC to reject some code that is currently accepted.
-It does not change the meaning of any programs that continue compiling.
+This proposal introduces provides a mechanism for literals of two types:
+``ByteArray#`` and ``Addr#``.
+It does with without extending the language syntactically.
+Consequently, all programs that compile with GHC today will continue to compile after this proposal is implemented.
+Their meaning will not change.

 Recap: String desugaring currently
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~